Meteorologist: West Coast snowfall is ‘once in a generation’

 But increasingly extreme weather is expected as global temperatures rise.
 “Heat produces moisture, moisture produces storms, and heat and moisture bind to produce even more severe storms,” Feldkircher said.

 Forecasting technology keeps getting better.
-So much better, it may even soon be able to forecast extreme events with higher accuracy).
+So much better, it may even soon be able to forecast extreme events with higher accuracy.
 “In the near future, I do not think climate will cause issues with our weather forecasting capabilities,” said Maue.

 Although many regions struggled with the challenging winter conditions, some are welcoming the much-needed moisture.